BallAerospace/COSMOS/_docs/scripting.md

 ### wait_check_expression

 The wait_check_expression method pauses the script until an expression is evaluated to be true or a timeout occurs.
 If a timeout occurs the script will stop.
 This method can be used to perform more complicated comparisons than using wait as shown in the example.
-Also see the syntax notes for [wait_expression](#waitexpression).
+Also see the syntax notes for [check_expression](#checkexpression).

 Syntax:
 {% highlight ruby %}